-Understanding Manslaughter Charges
+Manslaughter Charges in Richmond

+Looking for a lawyer for your manslaughter case in Richmond?
 The laws surrounding the killing of another human being can be complicated depending on the intention of the individual responsible for the crime.
 Establishing the accused individual's intent can make all the difference in a case involving the loss of a life.
 With this in mind, it is important to understand the difference between murder and manslaughter.

 Voluntary vs. Involuntary Manslaughter

 Depending on the circumstances of your case, you may face either voluntary or involuntary manslaughter charges.
 Similar to murder, voluntary manslaughter means that the accused exhibited the clear intent to kill, but unlike murder, the individual in question did not plan out his or her actions in advance.
 Crimes of passion usually fall under voluntary manslaughter.